 The type of upholstery also makes a difference in the car upholstery repair.
 According to Patrick McCann of WeTryTires.com, “Tears in the material is the most common type of damage, and this is especially common on the side bolster of the driver seat.
 The wear and tear is caused by the friction of the driver climbing into the seat when entering and exiting the vehicle.”

 He says liquid spills are a common type of damage, especially on fabric seats.
 Leather seats tend to be more resistant to spills, especially if you clean the spill up right away.
 Fabric seats stain far more easily.
 On the other hand, leather car seats are more vulnerable to sun damage.
 With continued exposure to UV light, the leather will dry out and stiffen, leading to cracking.
 Even if your car seat does get damaged, there are some problems you can repair yourself.
-Learn more about the difference between leather vs. cloth seats.
+Learn more about the difference between leather and cloth seats.

 How to repair car seat upholstery